 Normal growth of a woman’s breasts begins within the uterus and goes on throughout puberty, adolescence, and into early adulthood.
 The breast size is determined by several factors that include genetic makeup, gender, age, environmental influences, hormones and medications, as well as a person’s weight.
-Many women suffer from having breasts that are larger than what is proportional to their body frame.
+Many women suffer from having big natural breasts or large breasts that are larger than what is proportional to their body frame.
 However, development of abnormally large breasts is known as macromastia.
+This is a problem for big breasted women who have big natural boobs.
 Although, the cause of this anomaly has not been determined, it is believed that one reason for growth of large breasts is from increased sensitivity to the circulating hormone, estrogen.

 Some of the health risks that are experienced by women with large breasts include:

 This surgery is technically known as reduction mammoplasty.
 This is a surgical procedure that brings the breasts into better proportion with the rest of the body by removing fat, excess breast tissue and skin.
 The areola, or darker skin around the nipple, may be reduced and repositioned as well.